tillbiskup/uvvispy/docs/roadmap.rst

 For version 0.1
 ===============

-* Inherit processing and analysis steps from ASpecD
+* Inherit analysis steps from ASpecD

-* Modify :class:`BaselineCorrection` to take only area from right by default

 * Inherit plotters (and models) from ASpecD